bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 It's using a bunch of algorithms.

 Aaron van Wirdum: 00:34:25

 Oh several, and do you know which ones or no?

 Sjors Provoost: 00:34:26

-No, I should ask Merch.
+No, I should ask Murch.
-Okay.
 He wrote a whole thesis on it and implemented a bunch of things.
+One of them is-

 Aaron van Wirdum: 00:34:31

-But one of them is- Something changed.
+But something changed.

 Sjors Provoost: 00:34:33